mk17250/CE888/README.md

 # Another version of this of this is explored later in the script but is commented out.

 # In retrospect I have spent a significant amount of time trying to run the data in a CNN and perhaps should have spent more time focusing on EDA and visualisation of the data.
-But I am improving.